avito-tech/prop-types-definition/README.md

 ### Using as webpack loader

 `prop-types` can be patched via a webpack loader.
-In this case you nedd to add a rule for `prop-types` index file in this way:
+In this case you need to add a rule for `prop-types` index file in this way:

 ```js
 const webpackConfig = {